 Now, don’t get me wrong, Google Voice does have a lot of fans who rave about the features it gives them.
 But, it’s simply not a professional phone system that any size business should utilize for their day to day operations.

 Here are just some of the reasons why you should NOT use Google Voice for your business phone system:

 No admin login, no separate user logins, no call reporting, no call queues, no unlimited phone numbers, no toll free numbers, no logs for different users, no logs for different numbers, no e911, no dial by name directory, no web faxing, no music on hold etc. etc. It’s just NOT a phone system.

 But… if you need more reasons…

-2. Google Voice is Not Based on SIP (Session Internet Protocol) and Therefore Lacks Important Business Phone System Features
+2. Google Voice is not based on SIP (Session Internet Protocol) and therefore lacks essential business phone system features